 Inbound marketing—providing educational content that helps buyers a) find you and b) see your product or service as a credible solution—is increasingly becoming companies’ main source of qualified leads.
-Research has shown that 68% of consumers feel more positive about a brand after consuming their content, and prospects that are in content-driven lead nurture programs end up making 47% larger purchases than those that aren’t.
+Research has shown that 82% of consumers feel more positive about a company after reading custom content, and content marketing costs 62% less than traditional marketing per dollar spent.

-Online sales totaled $335 billion in 2015 and are expected to reach $523 billion in the next five years.
+Online sales totaled $453 billion in 2017, increasing 16% from 2016.
 How does that carry over to B2B businesses with complex, custom solutions?
 E-commerce has trained your customer to expect a certain level of self-service as well as instant response from your site.
 Today’s web-savvy customers expect:

 - Multiple ways to engage: Phone, form, chat, text.
 If someone fills out a form, you have a 90% greater chance of closing the sale if you contact them within the first five minutes.